-Morquio syndrome is an inherited disease of metabolism in which the body is missing or doesn't have enough of a substance needed to break down long chains of sugar molecules called glycosaminoglycans (formerly called mucopolysaccharides).
+Morquio syndrome is a disease of metabolism in which the body is missing or doesn't have enough of a substance needed to break down long chains of sugar molecules.
+These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).

 The syndrome belongs to a group of diseases called mucopolysaccharidoses (MPS).
 Specifically, it is known as MPS IV.

-There are two forms of Morquio syndrome: Type A and Type B.
+There are 2 forms of Morquio syndrome: Type A and Type B.

 The body needs these enzymes to break down a long strand of sugar molecules called the keratan sulfate sugar chain.
-In both types, abnormally large amounts of glycosaminoglycans build up in the body and brain, which can damage organs.
+In both types, abnormally large amounts of glycosaminoglycans build up in the body.
+This can damage organs.

-The doctor will perform a physical examination.
+The health care provider will perform a physical examination.
 Examination and testing may reveal:

 Urine tests are usually done first.
 These tests may show extra mucopolysaccharides, but they can't determine the specific form of MPS.